Galanthus/Prismic-x-Next/README.md

 - `prismicio.ts` - This file includes configuration for `@prismicio/client` and exports useful API helpers.
 - `app/layout.tsx` - This is your layout component, which includes configuration for `@prismicio/react` and `@prismicio/next`.
 - `app/page.tsx` - This is the app homepage.
-It queries and renders a page document with the UID (unique identifier) "home" from the Prismic API.
+It queries and renders a singleton UID (unique identifier) "home" from the Prismic API.
 - `app/[uid]/page.tsx` - This is the page component, which queries and renders a page document from your Prismic repository based on the UID.
 - `slices/*/index.tsx` - Each Slice in your project has an index.tsx file that renders the Slice component.
 Edit this file to customize your Slices.